Matt Ross-Spang: Life and career

 2017 has seen the release of Sean Rowe's new album, Lore, which Ross-Spang produced and engineered.
 American Songwriter magazine gave the record 4 out of 5 stars.

 In September 2018, Ross-Spang participated in Amazon Music's first 'Produced By' series, which asks producers to develop music exclusively for Amazon customers.
 His contributions include tracks from Al Green, Margo Price, John Prine, Erin Rae, and William Bell.

 Ross-Spang has been a regular collaborator with The Mountain Goats, engineering their album In League With Dragons (2019), and producing both Getting Into Knives (2019) and Dark in Here (2021).

+In 2020, Ross-Spang's mid century modern home was featured in Memphis Magazine, "From the tile floors to the original light fixtures, the 1957 home is remarkably preserved."

 In 2021, Ross-Spang opened Southern Grooves, his 3,000-square-foot recording studio.
 The building process started in August 2020, with acousticians Steven Durr and Matt Schlachter.
 The studio occupies space, on the second floor of Crosstown Concourse.
-The studio consists of a live room, control room, a long hallway (for reverb) echo chamber, a lounge, office, tech shop and an EMT plate room.
+The studio consists of a live room, control room, a long hallway (for reverb) echo chamber, a lounge, office, tech shop and an EMT plate reverb room.
 "The undulating ceiling and lack of 90-degree angles or parallel surfaces in the live room reportedly give the impression that the space is a lot bigger than it is".
 Memphis Business Journal quoted, "One of the most distinctive features of Southern Grooves is the small, closet-sized echo chamber.
 The walls are designed at odd angles, and they're heavily plastered".
+“I knew I didn’t want acoustic tile,” Ross-Spang says, opting instead for the burlap-and-wood design favored by such iconic Memphis facilities as Stax Records and Ardent Studios.
+“I also knew I wanted an angled ceiling, because Sam Phillips did that at Sun and Phillips Recording.
+I’ve always loved that look and sound.”